nbaxter749/Finpal-Backend/readme.md

    cp .env.example .env
    # Edit .env with your configuration including your OpenAI API key
    ```

+   To use the OpenAI features:
+1. Obtain an API key from `https://platform.openai.com/`
+2. Add your key to the `.env` file
+3. Ensure sufficient expenses, income, and debt data for meaningful analysis

+The system is designed to fall back to basic recommendations if the API is unavailable.

 5. Initialise the database:
    ```bash
    python -m app.database